Pinafore/nlp-hw/dan/readme.md

 In this homework, you'll use pytorch to implement a DAN classifier for determining the answer to a quizbowl question (a minor switch on lines 41-42 allows change to the much simpler task of predicting the category of a quizbowl question).

+This is similar (but simpler) than dense passage retrieval that we talked about in class.

-You'll turn in your code on the submit server.
-This assignment is worth 40 points.
+You'll turn in your code on Gradescope.
+This assignment is worth 35 points.

 Dataset
 ----------------

-The data is sampled from quiz bowl bonus question.
+The data is sampled from quiz bowl questions.
 We tokenize the questuion and split them into train/dec/test set.
 Each example includes the question text and the label (0 for Literature, 1 for History and 2 for Science).

 Pytorch data loader